maxmyers/FacebookPop/README.md

-## Step 3 Look up at examples on how to set values
+## Step 3 Look Below at examples on how to set values

 ### View Properties